OpenRiak/riak_kv/docs/InstallAndStartGuide.md

 #### Local cluster

-To create a local cluster, which is ideal for experimenting with Riak run `make devclean; make devrel`.
+To create a local cluster, which is ideal for experimenting with Riak, run `make devclean; make devrel`.
 This will clean and rebuild a group of 8 Riak instances in the `dev/dev<n>` folder within the repository clone.

 #### Generating a package

-To generate a package, the run `make package` which will build a package for the current local platform.
+To generate a package, running `make package` will build a package for the current local platform.
 This can then be deployed to another server of that type using the standard package management tool (e.g. `dpkg` on debian systems).

 - Running `make package` will require the local machine to have appropriate build tools installed;
 - The `make package` process will output WARNING level errors during the `make package` process;